 This corporate plan in no way attempts to include every service that the Council delivers or will deliver in the coming years.
-What it does, is set out our well-being objectives; the long-term outcomes that we want to achieve for the county borough and for the people we are privileged to serve.
+What it does is set out our well-being objectives; the long-term outcomes that we want to achieve for the county borough and for the people we are privileged to serve.
 We want to contribute to a place where people love to live, work, study and do business, where people have the skills and qualifications they need to improve their life chances, enjoy good health and a sense of well-being and independence.
-One of the most significant changes in April 2019 was the transfer of all health services within Bridgend County Borough from Abertawe Bro Morgannwg University Health Board to the new Cwm Taf Morgannwg University Health Board.

 We will need to prioritise where we spend our money if we are to make smarter use of our resources.
 It will mean investing in those things that make the most difference to outcomes for local people.
 Enhanced and intelligent collaboration with the private sector, other public sector partners and the third sector is crucial, as is ongoing engagement with our citizens.
 Against this backdrop we have to be honest with our communities and partners in saying that the Council can no longer deliver all of the services it once did or always to the same level as in previous years.
 However, we remain committed to making smarter use of our resources, in supporting and protecting the most vulnerable in our communities and building an economically sound county borough that meets the needs of our citizens in the future.

 This plan represents our ambitions and commitments to our citizens and our contribution to Wales' seven well-being goals as outlined in the Well-being of Future Generations (Wales) Act 2015.
+The plan will continue to support and drive forward our sustainability principles but will also at this challenging time, help to focus our efforts on the most important areas to keep safe the communities we serve.